 EPS R-Value loss was only about 6% in a 2008 test of side-by-side, below grade application following a continuous 15-year installation period due to limited EPS water absorption.
 So a 2½" thick EPS board with an original insulation value of R-10 would still perform better than R-9.

 This difference is due to XPS' Gases and higher encapsulation of cells which the XPS industry touts as being superior because it slows down the exchange of water, vapour, and gases - but only for short-term effects.
 Over the long lives of actual buildings XPS admittedly emits HCFC Gases getting them replaced with whatever is around it - air, if your installation remained sufficiently water- and condensation-proof but in some installations with water!
-Below-grade and roof insulation is most susceptible where repeated and/or sustained presence of water is more likely.
+Below-grade and roof insulation seem most susceptible where repeated and/or sustained presence of water or condensation are more likely.

 In addition the material differences cause low drying capacity of XPS compared to the significant drying potential of EPS as reported in another Technical Bulletin about tests per ASTM C1512 - Standard Test Method for Characterizing the Effect of Exposure to Environmental Cycling on Thermal Performance of Insulation Products.

-Combining the factors in real-life conditions can result in water-logged, useless XPS leaving building operators at higher risk to pay for wasted energy and possibly large sums for remediation because XPS won't dry out as easily.
-High 50-year Thermal Resistance and the ability to dry insulation that was exposed to water are in the owner's best interest and building designers should advise & specify accordingly.
+1. Combining the multiple effects in real-life conditions can result in water-logged XPS insulation leaving building operators at risk to pay for wasted energy and possibly large sums for remediation because XPS won't dry out as easily.
+High 50+ year Thermal Resistance and the ability to dry insulation that got wet are in the owner's best interest and building designers should advise & specify accordingly.

-For actual 50-100+ year building considerations XPS and polyiso with HCFC gases overstate R-Values and they are heavy polluters while EPS realizes the GWP reductions of insulation with much lower environmental impacts and stable insulation values over time.
+2. For actual 50-100+ year building considerations, XPS and polyiso with HCFC gases overstate R-Values and they are heavy polluters while EPS realizes the GWP reductions of insulation with much lower environmental impacts and stable insulation values over time.